calum-bird/Calum-Blog/_posts/the-new-bar.md

 price of a token, and instead relies on its utility.
 Preferrably, you can find a way to price your service in a usage or outcome-based manner so that you win twice - once on the widening utility-cost ratio, and once on your customers growing thanks to your product.

+...
+To be continued.
+This post is a draft.